-This Peach Pie recipe is easy to make with fresh peaches and simple ingredients just like grandma used to make.
-Includes how to freeze peach pie filling.
+This fresh Peach Pie recipe is easy to make with simple ingredients just like grandma used to make.
+Use a double crust or crumb topping!

-I love warming a slice up in the microwave and enjoying it with a scoop of vanilla bean ice cream on top.
+This easy recipe is popular in the summer because peaches are in season, but it is also a Thanksgiving favorite!
+I love warming a slice up in the microwave and enjoying it with a scoop of no-churn vanilla ice cream on top.

 Start by peeling and slicing enough yellow peaches to get 6 cups of sliced peaches.
 Add granulated sugar and stir until the slices are coated.
 Cover and set aside for 30-60 minutes.

 Drain and reserve the sweetened peach juice from the peach slices.
 Transfer the sliced peaches to a separate bowl and set aside.

 Stir together the brown sugar, cornstarch, ground cinnamon, and ground nutmeg in a saucepan until combined.